hyprwm/hyprland-wiki/content/hypr-ecosystem/dev/hyprcursor.md

 gsettings set org.gnome.desktop.interface cursor-theme 'THEME_NAME'
 ```

-for gtk.
+for GTK.

-If `gsettings` schemas are not available to you (e.g. on NixOS you will get `No schemas installed`), you can run instead:
+If GSettings schemas are not available to you (e.g. on NixOS you will get `No schemas installed`), you can run instead:

 ```sh
 dconf write /org/gnome/desktop/interface/cursor-theme "'THEME_NAME'"